 With Medijump you can browse 1 facilities offering different types of Physical Medicine and Rehabilitation procedures in Santo Domingo.

-Ansalud Unidad de Rehabilitacion Mental, located in Calle Guayubin Olivo, Santo Domingo, Dominican Republic offers patients Acupuncture procedures among its total of 23 available procedures, across 1 different specialties.
-Currently, there's no pricing information for Acupuncture procedures at Ansalud Unidad de Rehabilitacion Mental, as all prices are available on request only.
-There are many specialists available at the Hospital, with 5 in total, and they are not accredited by any recognized accreditations institutes
+Ansalud Unidad de Rehabilitacion Mental, can be found in Calle Guayubin Olivo, Santo Domingo, Dominican Republic and offers its patients Acupuncture procedures as well as 23 other procedures, across 1 different procedure categories.
+At present, there is no pricing information for Acupuncture procedures at Ansalud Unidad de Rehabilitacion Mental.
+The pricing information is quite specialised, so it's only available on request.
+Many medical professionals work at the Hospital, with 5 in total, and Ansalud Unidad de Rehabilitacion Mental is not accredited by any recognised accreditations institutions.

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?